8.3 C

 9. Gifine

-Unlike Peek, Gifine is a screencasting tool for Linux used to record and stitch together small animated gifs or videos.
+Unlike Peek, Gifine is a screencasting tool for Linux that is used to record and stitch together small animated gifs or videos.
 It supports both GIF and MP4 video output.

 10. VLC